awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2080.md

  **New features:**
 +  Improved binary log \(binlog\) processing to reduce crash recovery time and commit time latency when very large transactions are involved\.
 +  Launching Database Activity Streams \(DAS\) feature for Aurora MySQL\.
 This feature provides a near\-real\-time data stream of the database activity in your relational database to help you monitor activity\.
-For more information, see [Monitoring Amazon Aurora using Database Activity Streams](DBActivityStreams.md)\.
+For more information, see [Monitoring Amazon Aurora with Database Activity Streams](DBActivityStreams.md)\.
 +  Updated timezone files to support the latest Brazil timezone change\.
 +  Introduced new keywords in SQL to exercise the hash join functionality for a specific table and/or inner table: `HASH_JOIN`, `HASH_JOIN_PROBING`, and `HASH_JOIN_BUILDING`\.
 For additional details, see [Aurora MySQL hints](AuroraMySQL.Reference.md#AuroraMySQL.Reference.Hints)\.
 +  Introduced join order hint support in Aurora MySQL 5\.7 by backporting [a MySQL 8\.0 feature](https://github.com/mysql/mysql-server/commit/d2d91c3286b9ac3b95ef0e5036c5319aa4ffeda2#diff-4d30ba39ad1958c6f8148f67c94a896b)\.
 The new hints are `JOIN_FIXED_ORDER`, `JOIN_ORDER`, `JOIN_PREFIX`, and `JOIN_SUFFIX`\.
 For detailed documentation of join order hint support, see [WL\#9158: Join order hints](https://dev.mysql.com/worklog/task/?id=9158)\.